 DHCP Client List (for AP mode only)

-The DHCP Client List shows all the clients that require and have successfully received IP assignments.
+When you enable the DHCP server, the DHCP Client List shows all the clients that require and have successfully received IP assignments.
 You can click the Refresh button to refresh the list.

 DHCP Client List